 The Lawyers, Judge, and Jury

-Clear, comprehensive nursing notes ensure if our judicial system can determine if a patient’s nursing care was reasonable and prudent.
+Clear, comprehensive nursing notes ensure that our judicial system can determine if a patient’s nursing care is reasonable and prudent.

 “Nurses are angels in comfortable shoes.”